fastapi/fastapi/docs/tutorial/first-steps.md

 In this case, OpenAPI is a specification that dictates how to define a schema of your API.

-This OpenAPI schema would include your API paths, the posible parameters they take, etc.
+This OpenAPI schema would include your API paths, the possible parameters they take, etc.

 #### Data "schema"